NatVanG/fab-inspector-vscode-ext/README.md

 If you encounter issues or have suggestions for improvements, please:
 - Check the troubleshooting section above
 - Review the examples for usage guidance
-- Report issues through the VS Code extension feedback system
+- Report issues through the VS Code extension feedback system or through the extension repository issues log

 **🎉 Enjoy inspecting and validating your Fabric items with enhanced productivity!**